New results on the global solvability and blow-up for a class of weakly dissipative Camassa-Holm equations: Abstract

 \section{Abstract}

-In this paper, we prove global well-posedness of strong solutions to a class of perturbed Camassa-Holm type equations in Besov spaces.
-It is shown that the existence of global solutions depends only on the $L^1$-integrability of the time-dependent parameters, but not on the shape or smoothness conditions on initial data.
-As a by-product, we obtain a new global-in-time result for the weakly dissipative Camassa-Holm type equations in Besov spaces, which considerably improves the results in \cite{wu2009global,wuyin2008blow,guo2009some}.
-Moreover, we derive two kinds of precise blow-up criteria for a certain perturbed Camassa-Holm type equations in Sobolev space, which in some sense tell us how the time-dependent parameters affect the singularity formation of strong solutions.
+In this paper, we consider the Cauchy problem for a class of weakly dissipative Camassa-Holm equations in nonhomogeneous Besov spaces.
+First, we prove that the Cauchy problem admits a unique global strong solution in Besov spaces with proper condition on the dissipation parameter $\lambda>0$.
+The novel ingredients in the proof lies in transforming the equations into a class of damped Camassa-Holm equations, and performing a non-standard iterative method.
+It is shown that our result holds for the damped equations with more general time-dependent parameters, which improves the existed results from Sobolev spaces to Besov spaces without assuming any sign condition on the initial data.
+Second, we derive two kinds of blow-up criteria in suitable Sobolev spaces, which in some sense inform us how the dissipation parameter $\lambda$ influences the singularity formation of strong solutions.